 - 5 How to choose the lines and trains to Kobe from Osaka

-- 6 How to choose the lines and trains between Kobe and Kyoto
+- 6 How to choose a train service between Kobe and Kyoto

 Overview of train system in Kansai area

 Please find the map below.
-It looks very complicated, but please do not upset.
+It looks very complicated.
 I will explain you one by one.

 I tried to make this map as simple as possible.
 But it still shows you many train lines.
 This map actually does not show all stations and all train lines.
-It shows you only major stations, transfer points and the station that is near popular sightseeing spot.
+It shows you only major stations, major lines, transfer points and the station where is near popular sightseeing spot.

-At this point, you just need to know that there are many train lines among cities.
-You have to pick one of those things.
-Now I would like to explain train lines one by one.
+You have to pick one of those lines.
+It is complicated but I would like to explain you these train lines one by one.

 JR used to be Japanese National Railway.
 It has lines throughout Japan.
-In Kansai area, JR network is wider than any other railways.
+In Kansai area, JR network has the biggest train network.
 I would like to show you only JR lines in Kansai area at the map below:

 Conventional line’s trains in Kansai area

-There are many kinds of train on conventional lines.
+There are many train services on the conventional line network.

 - Limited Express, such as Haruka (Kansai airport – Shin Osaka – Kyoto)

-Most of you will take rapid trian service.
-This is a sort of commute train.
-But it stops at major stations only.
-This train service gives you high speed transfer among cities..
+Most of you take a rapid train service.
+This is a sort of commute train but it stops at major stations only.
+This train service offers you a high speed transfer among cities.

-Especially if you want to move among Kyoto, Osaka, Kobe and Himeji, Special Rapid Service gives you a fast transfer.
+Especially if you want to move among Kyoto, Osaka, Kobe and Himeji, Special Rapid Service is the fastest and most convenient train service on the conventional line.
 The trip time for major segments are the following: